Corniel/AIGames.FourInARow.TheDaltons/README.md

 Version 19
 ----------
-Don't look beond ply 9 until we are there.
+Don't look beyond ply 9 until we are there.

 Version 18
 ----------